Healthy Homes Assessment Kaiwharawhara

 Kaiwharawhara Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory to all Kaiwharawhara and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory throughout Kaiwharawhara and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate the compliance with the Healthy Homes Standards that apply or will be in force during the tenancy of their rental properties.
+• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standard that apply or will be applicable during the tenancy of their rental properties.

-• Private landlords and property managers have to ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered tenant.
+• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

-• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes